lingyicute/YiTap/README.md

 YiTap is a free, open-source home app for Android.
 Taking Launcher3 — Android’s default home app — as a starting point, it ports Pixel Launcher features and introduces rich options for customization.

-This branch houses the codebase of YiTap 14, which is currently in beta and is based on Launcher3 from Android 14.
+This branch houses the codebase of YiTap 14, which is based on Launcher3 from Android 14.

 ## Features